 I remember in university that we were presented with an experiment on cats and what came be to be called “critical window”.

 They raised kittens in an environment that was exclusively vertical or horizontal.
 The kittens would only experience a surrounding with vertical traits for a period of time of 3 months and would later be blind to horizontal objects.
 The same tests on adult cats for a whole year, would not change the cat’s capacity to see different objects compared to a “normal” cat.

 The study received a Nobel price and has been very useful in understanding what we call a critical window.
 This means that we have a window early in life when we need to experience visually things in order to integrate them in our brains so that we can actually see them, understand them later in life.
-Bedouins, in the Sahara desert, have developed a capacity to register horizontal activity much more effectively than your average Joe, but are slow in reacting to horizontal movements.
+Bedouins, in the Sahara desert, have developed a capacity to register horizontal activity much more effectively than your average Joe, but are slow in reacting to vertical movements.
 Tribes in the Amazon, however, have developed the opposite skill.
 Some even proclaim that the indigenous people in what we call America today, couldn’t perceive the ships as Columbus approached the shore, because they had never been exposed to such a sight before.

 Our brain learns very early in life how to perceive the world and will have great difficulties to change that view later in life.